“We’ll figure it out.”

 (Photo credit: Matt Ternus/ Empire Theatre Company, 2023)

 The flu and Covid are not equal.
 I know people who have “long Covid.”
 I’ve never heard of anyone with “long flu.”
 I know someone who lost a sister to Covid.
 The flu never killed her, so why would Covid?
 She took no precautions, ended up in the hospital, died there while family did NOT gather around her bed.
-Sure, Covid and the flu are not the same thing for all people.
+Covid and the flu are not the same for all people.
 But how do you know who will be more adversely affected?
 You don’t, so we take Covid in the cast pretty seriously at our theater.
 Cancel rehearsals, quarantine cast members, then mask, and hopefully the illness is gone by the time performances begin.
 Sometimes it isn’t.
 Three times -- three separate productions -- since 2021, the show did not go on.

-As this phrase is now used beyond theatre walls, I find myself cringing each time it’s uttered.
-Because I know now what I didn’t know “Before Times”: We may not figure it out.
+However, let me offer this caution: As this phrase has proliferated outside theatre walls, I find myself cringing a little each time it’s uttered.
+It now feels -- avoidant.
+And -- cocky.
+An empty promise.
+I know now what I didn’t know “Before Times”: We may not figure it out.
 Or if we do, it may be too late for --

 • Our planet which suffers from increased forest fires (1); more powerful and, thus, costly hurricanes/tropical storms (2), accelerated melt of glaciers (3), plastic pollution in our oceans (4), rapid decline of species (5), . . .